fhiso/basic-concepts/basic-concepts.md

 higher-level standard.

-The definition of a *string* which is used in multiple FHISO standards is given in §2 of this standard, together with various related concepts such as *characters* and *whitespace*, and §3 defines briefly how FHISO standards use *language tags*.  *Terms* are defined in §4 as a form of extensible identifier using IRIs; a shorthand notation for *terms* known as *prefix notation* is described in §4.1, and §4.2 discusses information that may be retrieved from these IRIs.
+The definition of a *string* which is used in multiple FHISO standards is given in {§strings} of this standard, together with various related concepts such as *characters* and *whitespace*, and {§lang-tags} defines briefly how FHISO standards use *language tags*.  *Terms* are defined in {§terms} as a form of extensible identifier using IRIs; a shorthand notation for *terms* known as *prefix notation* is described in {§prefix-notn}, and {§iri-resn} discusses information that may be retrieved from these IRIs.
-The notion of a *datatype* is defined in §5, which also includes details on how to specify a new *datatype*.
+The notion of a *datatype* is defined in {§datatypes}, which also includes details on how to specify a new *datatype*.

-The concepts of a *classes*, *properties*, the *range* of a *property*, and the *type* of a *term* are defined in §4.3, §4.4, §4.4.1 and §4.4.2, respectively.
+The concepts of a *classes*, *properties*, the *range* of a *property*, and the *type* of a *term* are defined in {§classes}, {§properties}, {§range} and {§type}, respectively.
 They provide an infrastructure for defining extensions to FHISO standards and new, compatible standards in such a way that applications can use a *discovery* mechanism to find out about unknown components, allowing them to be processed.
 The facilities in these sections will primarily be of use to parties defining extensions or implementing *discovery*.

 {.ednote} It is anticipated that a future draft will include some standard, low-level *datatypes* for *strings*, integers and booleans.
-A *pattern* *datatype* will also be needed for the purpose of §5.1.
+A *pattern* *datatype* will also be needed for the purpose of {§patterns}.
 The notion of *cardinality* may also be moved here from CEV Concepts.

 ## Conventions used